 What is Condensation Polymerization?

-Any condensation process, which results in the formation of polymers, is known as condensation polymerization.
-A small molecule like water or HCl is released as a by-product during the condensation polymerization.
+Any condensation process that results in the formation of polymers, is the condensation polymerization.
+A small molecule like water or HCl releases as a by-product during the condensation polymerization.
 The monomer should have functional groups in ends, which can react together to continue the polymerization.
-For example, if the joining ends of two molecules have a –OH group and a –COOH group, a water molecule will be released and an ester bond formed.
-Polyester is an example for a condensation polymer like that.
+For example, if the joining ends of two molecules have a –OH group and a –COOH group, a water molecule will release and an ester bond forms.
+Polyester is an example for a condensation polymer.
 In the synthesis of polypeptides, nucleic acids or polysaccharides, condensation polymerization takes place within biological systems.

-• Addition polymerization is the reaction between monomers with multiple bonds, where they join together to form saturated polymers.
-In condensation reactions, functional groups of two monomers react together releasing a small molecule to form a polymer.
+The process of synthesizing addition polymers is addition polymerization.
+Any condensation process, which results in the formation of polymers, is the condensation polymerization.
+Therefore, addition polymerization is the reaction between monomers with multiple bonds, where they join together to form saturated polymers.
+And in condensation reactions, functional groups of two monomers react together releasing a small molecule to form a polymer.